 Our Core Values:

 Inspired by Jesus Christ as a model for living a full, rich life, we aim to make faith and spirituality part of everyday life.
 It’s not just a Sunday thing!

-We pay attention to forming deep spiritual community, so we can walk with each other through the difficulties of life as well as the joys.
+We form deep spiritual community, so we can walk with each other through the difficulties of life as well as the joys.
 21st Century life is a roller coaster, and we ride it together.
 (Never so much as during the COVID-19 pandemic, which moved our house church gatherings online and opened new opportunities for us to serve local food pantries and services for those experiencing homelessness.)

 We give each other grace to live into our questions — whether they are about God and the Bible, the meaning of life, “How much is enough?” or “What is the Spirit calling me to do?”
 And we recognize that there can be more than one “right” answer to any question.